The Village Clinic Ltd consists of a team of competent, committed and experienced employees. Allow us to introduce them to you on this page.

 Sally qualified as a member of the Chartered Society of Physiotherapists from Coventry University in 2002.
 She started working for the local NHS Trust in Gloucestershire, initially specialising in general outpatient problems she quickly developed a special interest in women’s health.

 At Gloucestershire Royal and Cheltenham Hospitals Sally developed both her general physiotherapy skills, and, working closely with midwives and gynaecologists, she helped to promote their antenatal and postnatal service.
+Sally has recently attended an advance pelvic assessment course.
+As a result she is able to treat patients with pelvic pain, and conditions including vulvodynia and pudendal nerve irritation.

 Since qualifying, Sally’s special interest in women’s health has led her to complete a postgraduate certificate in women’s health at Bradford University.
 Sally is a member of the Pelvic, Obstetric and Gynaecological Physiotherapy (POGP) professional network and a qualified Pilates instructor with the Australian Physiotherapy Pilates Institute (APPI).